Paracetamol: Fever

 Paracetamol is used for reducing fever.
 However, there has been a lack of research on its antipyretic properties, particularly in adults, and thus its benefits are unclear.
 As a result, it has been described as over-prescribed for this application.
 In addition, low-quality clinical data indicates that when used for the common cold, paracetamol may relieve a stuffed or runny nose, but not other cold symptoms such as sore throat, malaise, sneezing, or cough.

-For people in critical care, paracetamol decreases body temperature by only 0.2–0.3 °C more than control interventions and has no effect on their mortality.
-It did not change the outcome in febrile patients with stroke.
+For people in critical care, paracetamol decreases body temperature by only 0.2–0.3 °C more than control interventions and does not affect their mortality: It does not change the outcome in febrile patients with stroke.
 The results are contradictory for paracetamol use in sepsis: higher mortality, lower mortality, and no change in mortality were all reported.
-Paracetamol offered no benefit in the treatment of dengue fever and was accompanied by a higher rate of liver enzyme elevation: a sign of potential liver damage.
+Paracetamol offered no benefit in the treatment of dengue fever and was accompanied by a higher rate of liver enzyme elevation, a sign of potential liver damage.
 Overall, there is no support for a routine administration of antipyretic drugs, including paracetamol, to hospitalized patients with fever and infection.

 The efficacy of paracetamol in children with fever is unclear.
 Paracetamol should not be used solely to reduce body temperature; however, it may be considered for children with fever who appear distressed.
 It does not prevent febrile seizures.
-It appears that 0.2 °C decrease of the body temperature in children after a standard dose of paracetamol is of questionable value, particularly in emergencies.
+It appears that a 0.2 °C decrease of the body temperature in children after a standard dose of paracetamol is of questionable value, particularly in emergencies.
 Based on this, some physicians advocate using higher doses that may decrease the temperature by as much as 0.7 °C. Meta-analyses showed that paracetamol is less effective than ibuprofen in children (marginally less effective, according to another analysis), including children younger than 2 years old, with equivalent safety.
 Exacerbation of asthma occurs with similar frequency for both medications.

 Pain

-Paracetamol is used for the relief of mild to moderate pain such as headache, muscle aches, minor arthritis pain, and toothache, as well as pain caused by cold, flu, sprains, and dysmenorrhea.
-It is recommended, in particular, for acute mild to moderate pain, since the evidence for the treatment of chronic pain is insufficient.
+Paracetamol is used for the relief of mild to moderate pain such as in headaches, muscle aches, minor arthritis pain, and toothaches, as well as pain caused by cold, flu, sprains, and dysmenorrhea.
+It is recommended, in particular, for acute mild to moderate pain; evidence for its treatment of chronic pain is insufficient.